Class Schedule

 For pediatricians, emergency physicians, family physicians, physician assistants, nurses, nurse practitioners, paramedics, respiratory therapists, and other healthcare providers who initiate and direct advanced life support in pediatric emergencies.

 CA EMS CE Provider #19-0723.
 Target Audience: EMT's, Paramedic's, MICN's.
-4 Instructor based CEU's
+One unit of continuing education per hour of classroom instructruction will be given.

 Recommended: